StarPilot-Docs/docs/docs/faq.md

 2. Wait 5 seconds
 3. Turn car on

+> [!NOTE] Remote Start Issues
+> If you use remote start, to avoid issues, you should cycle the car off and then back on
+> again after you get in.
+Otherwise, you might get the Controls Mismatch error.

 ## How do I upload logs for troubleshooting?

 Logs are sent as routes.
 A route is a single drive (from car on to car off),